Profiling Worker CPU Usage with the Chrome Performance Tab

 Follow this sequence to capture isolated CPU metrics without main-thread interference.

-- Use the track filter dropdown to select Worker, hiding layout and paint events.
+3. Use the track filter dropdown to select the Worker track, hiding layout and paint events.

 Instrumenting Workers with High-Resolution Markers

-The Performance panel natively captures performance.mark() and performance.measure() from worker scopes.
-Injecting discrete markers segments CPU execution from message handling.
+The Performance panel natively captures performance.mark() and performance.measure() calls made inside worker scopes.
+These markers appear in the worker’s track in the Performance timeline, allowing you to segment CPU execution from message handling overhead.

 // worker.js